single-ended buffer (SE-buffer)

 The circuit can be pimped to achieve better PSRR by implementing current mirrors that block against the supply rails.

 Q5a/Q5b and Q6a/Q6b also form current mirrors.
-In this case though the two legs run different idle currents, which are scaled by differing emitter resistors.
+In this case though the two legs run at different idle current values, which are scaled by differing emitter resistors.
 R9 in parallel to the Poti allows for sensitive trimming of the output offset voltage.
 Fully DC-coupled action is possible.

 One may use lowlevel transistors, prefferably dual types.
 Good functioning of the current mirrors is guaranteed by tight matching and close thermal contact of the two transistor-dies within the same casing.